madjava/my-ckad-journey/kubectl-commands.md

 - `k top node`<br>
   If you need to findout resource consumption for all nodes. e.g. to determine from the list of node which one is using memory or cpu, the colums section from this output contains the info you would need.

 - `k top node <node-name>`<br>
    Same as above but specific to the specified node.

 - `k top pod`<br>
   Similar to above but for examining pod resource usage.
 This is useful if you have a list of running pod and want to see which is using the most resource.
-It can be combine with the `-n` option to be more namespace specific.
+It can be combined with the `-n` option to be more namespace specific.

 - `k top pod <pod-name>`<br>
   Same as above but specific to the specified pod.